joshchew24/notes/CPSC 410/Symbolic Execution.md

 	- treating loop-heads like conditions creates infinite branches
 	- need to **approximate**
 ## Loop-handling
+1. Find the set of variables assigned to in the loop body
+2. Copy symbolic state before the loop, updating each assigned-to variable to map to a fresh symbolic value
+3. Add to the path conditions the symbolic evaluation of the loop condition in this new symbolic state
+4. Use this as the abstract state for start of loop body; analyse the loop body just once and then stop
+5. Repeat steps 2-3 but this time symbolically evaluating the negation of the loop condition
+6. Use the resulting abstract state to continue after loop
 ## Examples
 ### Simple Symbolic Execution
 ```java